 Non-matriculating students can review the course descriptions in the FNU Catalog.
 Not all current FNU courses are available for non-matriculating students.
 Courses that are available to non-matriculating students are N400 Health Assessment, and PC702 Epidemiology and Biostatistics.
 The Department Chairs can be contacted to request possible approval for other desired course(s).
-The registration form for non-matriculating students is obtained by contacting the Admissions Office on the VersaillesHyden-Campus at (859606) 251-4700672-2312.
+The registration form for non-matriculating students is obtained by contacting the Admissions Office on the VersaillesCampus at (859) 251-4700.
 Non-matriculated students are required to complete the Banyan Tree 101 Canvas course prior to starting any course work.
-All course work is started at the beginning of a term (see FNU Academic Calendar).
-Students must register for the courses 6 weeks prior to the beginning of the term in order to complete the requirements for the Banyan Tree 101 course and obtain the textbook.
+All courses 6 weeks prior to the beginning of a term (see FNU Academic Calendar).
+Students must register for the course and obtain the textbook.
 Courses which include secure exams require the use of an electronic proctor device.